-Just-released novel HENRY HITS THE BALL already received a FIVE-STAR review from Readers' Favorites.
+HENRY HITS THE BALL chosen the outstanding action/adventure novel in the INDIEREADER Discovery Awards.
+HENRY also received a FIVE-STAR review from Readers' Favorites.

 Published the short-story collection GOODBYE AND OTHER STORIES.
 It was one of five finalists in the Next Generation Indie Book Awards-competition, the only finalist not published by an academic press.
 The collection includes the story WHATEVER YOU CAN PAY, which earned an Honorable Mention in Writers' Digest's annual writing competition, one of the most prestigious writing competitions in the country.